vhgnguyen/HGRosPerception/README.md

 ROS package for segmentation based object detection of the KITTI dataset
 ==========

-This repo is cloned from [SARosPerceptionKitti](https://github.com/appinho/SARosPerceptionKitti) for object detection of the KITTI dataset.
+This repo is implemented based on the reference of [SARosPerceptionKitti](https://github.com/appinho/SARosPerceptionKitti) for object detection of the KITTI dataset.

 ## Demo
 <p align="center">